 - Get ready for fun, discovery and most importantly, to become Pals Forever and Friends Always.

 - Similar to your first year, participants complete requirements to earn patches.
-An arrowhead is awarded to those who earn all of their second-year feather awards.
-They are recognized during dinner at the second year Spring Outing.
+A special bead is awarded to those who earn all of their second-year campfire patches.
+They are recognized during the campfire at the second-year Spring Outing.

 - Age-appropriate activities are more involved and exciting.